Reading Navigation

 - Intranasal spray (esketamine) was recently approved for treatment-resistant depression.
 It’s taken not at home, but under supervision in a certified clinic: patients spray the substance themselves, then remain under observation for at least 2 hours while staff monitor for side effects such as dizziness or dissociation.

 - Other routes — such as intramuscular injection, oral lozenges, or sublingual formulations — are used in some clinics, but research data on these options are limited.
-They tend to have less predictable absorption compared to IV or nasal spray.
+They tend to have3 less predictable absorption compared to IV or nasal spray.

 Beyond Ketamine: Comparing Therapy Options